Private members-only forum

 We spent Q4 2025 updating our compliance stack.
 Not fun but necessary.

 Great points from everyone.
-Let me add some 2026-specific legal updates:
+Let me add some recent legal updates:

 On reselling API outputs: Yes, you can absolutely resell content generated via the API.
 OpenAI's terms explicitly assign you ownership of outputs.
 The catch is still the same - no warranty that outputs don't infringe.
 This hasn't changed.